 Tip9: If you speak Chinese fluently use it as an opportunity and go to some ordinary less ranked hospital that doesn’t provide services in English costs are much cheaper: registration fees are just 2RMB and examination around 20RMB.
 Such hospitals may seem less clean and less modern then those highly ranked hospitals but don’t worry doctors are good and reliable as well.
 If you do not speak Chinese you can take friend that speaks Chinese.
 Otherwise you will be directed to the hospital with foreign services as Chinese doctors do not want to make mistake and lose reputation.

 Tip10: If you find yourself in some remote rural area or if you had a traffic accident or need urgent medical help in the city call ambulance.
 In most of rural areas healthcare is very limited to only basic services and in some special situation you will have to call ambulance and be taken to closest emergency facility.
 Ambulance number is 119.
-Most of tourist spots do not have English speaking doctor.
+Most of rural spots do not have English speaking doctor.
 In some remote tourist areas there are emergency basic services but later you will be taken to closest hospital department if necessary.

 source of cover photo https://healthintelasia.com/peking-union-medical-college-hospital/